TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_layer2_cpsw.md

   - It uses ethernet driver underneath with LwIP TCP/IP networking stack
   - The appication as of now works with Port 1 only.

+This example also demonstrates Rx Scatter-Gather, the buffer size on Rx is kept to 512 bytes.
+Send packets greater than 512 bytes to exercise scatter-gather on Rx.
 \endcond

 This example do below: